 “But if I can get to the back-end, I can blackmail the manufacturer,” he added, referring to the programming system behind a device’s interface.

 Ransomware in the medical profession is highly profitable.
 A recent attack on a hospital in the US saw patient files held to ransom.
 The hospital felt forced to pay to ensure that the daily operation of the hospital was not interrupted and patient data could be returned.
 The collection of highly sensitive information such as that held by Standard Innovation is a prime target for a ransomware attack, risking the privacy of WeVibe’s users and the integrity of it’s manufacturer.

-Sex toys that can be accessed by anyone anywhere anytime have implications for users and for the toy’s manufacturers.
+As you can see, sex toys that can be accessed by anyone anywhere anytime have implications for users and for the toy’s manufacturers.
 So, how can you stay safe?